HQL Reference

 $ cat data.tsv | ht shell --batch -e 'load data infile "-" into table foo;'

-Load from DFS file
+Load from file in the brokered filesystem

 Compression